SansPseudoFix/diaspora-public-posts/readme.md

 ## My pod is not diaspora-fr.org nor framasphere.org

-I made this script for these two pods, but I can't add every pod.
+I made this script for these two pods, but it could be adapted and add to other pods.
 So, to install this script for **your** pod:

 * Go to your browser settings (Firefox ``about:addons``)
 * ``User Scripts``